 - Sync your breath together for a few breaths

-- To release, slowly walk toward each other unit you return to standing
+- To release, slowly walk toward each other until you return to standing

 Dancer is another one of those easy yoga poses that gets better with a partner because you can support each other’s balance.
-Double dancer opens the heart and spine.
+A double dancer opens the heart and spine.

 - Start by facing your partner on opposite ends of a yoga mat

 - Inhale your left arm up toward the sky as your partner does the same and then reach toward each other, grabbing hold of the other person’s shoulder and linking your arms together

 - Shift your weight onto the left-standing leg

 - As you bend your right knee, grasp the inner arch of your right foot

 - Slowly kick your right foot back and up as you lean forward, moving into dancer pose and balancing with your partner to support each other